 A list of figures with legends should be added at the end of the main text file.

 The figure and its legend must be understandable without reference to the text.
 Levels of statistical significance and measures of effect size need to be included.
 Define any symbols used and define/explain all abbreviations and units mentioned.
 Figures submitted in color may be reproduced in color online free of charge.
-Please note, however, that it is preferable that line figures (e.g. graphs and charts) be supplied in black and white so that they are legible if printed by a reader in black and white.
+Please note, however, that graphs (numerical representation of data) should be black and white so that they can be printed legibly by a reader with a black and white printer.